fwenzel/copy-shorturl/README.md

 A special thank-you to all current and previous [contributors](https://github.com/fwenzel/copy-shorturl/graphs/contributors) to this extension.
 You're awesome.

+## Building

+We use webpack (to assemble the modules).
+To develop, run `npm run watch` (to build and automatically re-build the code), and then in a second console, something like `web-ext run` to test in Firefox.

+When done, `npm run build` will create a .xpi file for release.

 ## License
 This is free software, &copy; 2010-today Fred Wenzel and licensed under an Apache 2.0 license.
 For more information, read the file [`LICENSE`](./LICENSE).